Hello friends! Haven’t posted anything on here for a while now…not sure if I remember how to do it :D

 When the oil is heated, carefully slide the doughnuts from each paper square.
 Taking care not to deflate them, or push any air bubbles.
 Put them into the oil 3-5 per batch, depending on the size of your pan.

-Fry for 2 mins each side until golden brown – they puff up and float creating that yellow ring in the middle we all want to see!
+Fry each side for 2 minutes until golden brown – they puff up and float creating that yellow ring in the middle we all want to see!

-Remove the doughnuts from the pan and place them on kitchen paper.
+Remove the doughnuts from the pan and place them on a kitchen paper to soak up any excess oil.

 Toss the doughnuts in a bowl of caster sugar while still warm.
 Repeat the steps until all the doughnuts are fried, but keep checking the oil temperature is correct.
 Set aside to cool before filling.